The classic Roubaix 28 hours began in 1954 - the brainchild of local walker Louis Bourgois.

 The first female was Dutch walker Adrie Dirven in 1978, quickly followed in 1980 by Annie van der Meer.
 In 1981, Ann Sayer entered and positioned 6th overall (2nd lady) with 217km.

 The next few years saw the number of UK walkers increase as did the number of female participants including Sandra Brown in 1984.
 In 1986, eleven UK walkers took to the start line with Ed Shillabeer placing 3rd with 239km 890m.
 The number of UK walkers slowly increased - along with the support crew.
 In 1990, amongst the 15 UK walkers, Sandra Brown was the first lady with Kathy Crilley placed 3rd.
+Sandra has, in fact, won the race eight times.

 In 1995 there were 23 UK walkers and the number of other countries taking part rose to 14.
 Truly an international event.